-The recycling bin upgrade required more sorting from households and at times a tax increase.
+The recycling bin upgrade required more sorting from households and a tax increase.
 Both elements could be potential barriers, but Lund was able to lean on its good reputation.
 For many years, the municipality had provided a reliable waste management service and citizens trusted that the new system would be managed just as professionally.
-They were willing to accept minor disruption with the new system as well as the increased costs and complexity given to the increasing recycling rates and positive environmental impacts.
+They were willing to accept minor disruption with the new system as well as increased costs and complexity.